KKR raises $2.8 billion for second global impact fund

 Among them are: CoolIT Systems, which allows data centers to reduce energy use with cooling liquid; CMC Packaging Automation, which curbs consumption of packaging materials through custom designs; Graduation Alliance, which helps high school dropouts earn high school diplomas; and Five Star, which promotes economic opportunity by lending to small businesses in southern and central India.

-KKR's first impact had more than doubled its investors' money as of the end of June, according to the New York-based firm's most recent quarterly earnings disclosure.
+KKR's first impact fund was worth 1.6 times its investors' money as of the end of June, according to the New York-based firm's most recent quarterly earnings disclosure.

 "We target middle-market private equity returns in line with our other businesses," Antablin said.